Lisa-Fink/Chat-App/chat-app-server/README.md

 ### Create a User

-- `POST /users`: Create a new user.
+- `POST /users`: Create a new user. (username and email must be unique)
     - Request:
       ```json
       {